 Terminal and Instrumental personal values

-Milton Rokeach did some interesting work on personal values that is still relevant and popular today.
-In his research, he segregated personal values into two types: terminal values and instrumental values.
+In his research, Milton Rokeach separated personal values into two types: terminal values and instrumental values.

 Terminal values are values that reflect an individual’s desired stated of existence.
 These are end state values, reflections of how we would like the world to be and where we would like to end up.
 They are goals that we would like to see achieved.

 Instrumental values are values that reflect how an individual wants to live their life.
 They capture a sense of behaviors and ways of interacting with and treating others throughout your life.

 Discovering your Rokeach values

 Rokeach’s Personal Values Survey can be used as a helpful tool for discovering your personal values.
 To complete this activity, simply review the schedules of 18 Terminal and Instrumental values below and priorities them.
 Once you’ve prioritized them, select the top three to five from each list, and these are your core personal values.

 If you manage or lead others, using tools like this can help you support them with their personal development and self-awareness.